charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 	- because the set method needs to be a string, trying to pass an object as a value will not give the desired results if it's not converted into a string.

 ### Linting
+style is very important to keeping code maintainable and easy to read
+- very useful style guide for airbnb & Javascript: https://github.com/airbnb/javascript
+	- refer to this throughout to answer questions on styling